califano-lab/ARACNe3/README.md

 `git clone https://github.com/califano-lab/ARACNe3-CPP # Clone the repo`

 After cloning the repository, you may build `ARACNe3` manually, or access the latest executables in the `products/` directory.
-Currently, `ARACNe3` has been pre-compiled to work on MacOS 12.3 (in `products/macOS 12.3/`) and Windows 10 (`products/windows/`).
-Make sure that if using Windows, you choose the version compiled for your CPU architecture.
+Currently, `ARACNe3` has been pre-compiled to work on MacOS 12.0 or later (in `products/macOS 12.0/`) and Windows 10 (`products/windows/`).
+Make sure that if using Windows, you choose the version compiled for your CPU architecture (ARM 64-bit or x86 64-bit)

+Note that you may require additional software to run the C++ executables.
+If running the `ARACNe3` executables fails, on MacOS try installing the [Xcode Command Line Tools](https://mac.install.guide/commandlinetools/4.html), and on Windows install the [Visual C++ Redistributable for Visual Studio](https://www.microsoft.com/en-ca/download/details.aspx?id=48145).

 ## Building ARACNe3 Manually (Optional)
 The C++20 standard is used when compiling `ARACNe3` into an executable.  `ARACNe3` utilizes multiple threads with `OpenMP` directives, so you must have libraries that support them installed.
 Here is **one** example of how you might download OpenMP libraries on the latest version of MacOS, with [homebrew](https://brew.sh) installed already.